GiraffeReversed/edulint/docs/source/configuration.rst

 =======================

 EduLint offers two configurations that are directly packaged with the tool: :code:`empty` and :code:`default`.
 The :code:`empty` configuration runs no checks.
 The :code:`default` configuration provides a reasonable default set of checks.
 On top of these, additional three convenience extension groups of checks can be enabled: :code:`python-specific`, :code:`enhancement` and :code:`complexity`.
 The check in these extensions groups are not necessarily essential for a novice programmer, but addressing them can improve the code further.

+The TOML files for these configuration can be found `here <https://github.com/GiraffeReversed/edulint/tree/main/edulint/config/files>`_.

 EduLint filters out or tweaks emitted messages to make them more comprehensible to a beginning programmer (currently there is no way to turn these tweakers off).